typestack/class-transformer/README.md

 // }
 ```

-If this behaviour does not suit your needs, you can use the `excludeExtraneousValues` option
+If this behaviour does not suit your needs, you can use the `strategy: 'excludeAll'` option
 in the `plainToClass` method while *exposing all your class properties* as a requirement.

 ```typescript